-Curiosity about the world around us, and the observation of physics phenomena is the first step in learning physics.
+Curiosity about the world around us, and the observation of physical phenomena, is the first step in learning physics.
 Students at Marlboro experience physics via active discussion in class and direct laboratory experiments.
-During the introductory level classes, students learn the basic concepts of physics and Astronomy, basic skills of problem solving and the scientific method.
+During the introductory level classes, students learn the basic concepts of physics and astronomy, basic skills of problem solving and the scientific method.
 Intermediate level classes and advance tutorials are designed for students with deeper interest in the subject.
 These courses stress more problem solving and mathematical formulation and the experimentation skills used by professional physicists.

-I have a doctorate degree in Astronomy, after my doctorate, I spent 4 years doing astronomical research.
+I have a doctorate degree in astronomy.
+After my doctorate, I spent four years doing astronomical research.
 My research focuses on understanding the formation and evolution of galaxies.
-Together with my passion for astronomy and cosmology, I am interested in doing plan work on most physics topics.
+Together with my passion for astronomy and cosmology, I am interested in doing plan work on most physics’ topics.
 I encourage students to pursue their own interest in any of the sub-fields of physics, including interdisciplinary work.